j-sripad/colon_crypt_segmentation/README.md

             ], p=0.3),

          ```
-     - I trained segmentation models using Linknet, Unet, UnetPlusPlus and  Multi-Attention networs architectures with different backbone encoders like efficientnet-b2, efficientnet-b3, resnet50 etx.
+     - I trained segmentation models using Linknet, Unet, UnetPlusPlus and  Multi-Attention network architectures with different backbone encoders like efficientnet-b2, efficientnet-b3, resnet50 etc.
-     - Unet and UnetPlusPlus architectures performed the best with Unet with efficientnetb2 fetching me the best dice score.
+     - Unet and UnetPlusPlus architectures performed the best, with Unet - efficientnetb2 fetching me the best dice score.
      - Trained the model for 5 folds.
      - Used crossentropy loss for training, with Ranger optimizer (RAdam + Lookahead).
      For Ranger optimizer please install